MetaMask/metamask-mobile-build-version/README.md

 The Metamask Mobile Build Version Generator is a GitHub Action designed to automate the creation of build version numbers for the Metamask Mobile app.
 This tool integrates seamlessly into CI/CD pipelines, facilitating a robust build process.
 The Github action leverages a persistence data store across all feature/release branches such that the build versioning can be coordinated & consistent.
 This action leverages the Github OIDC JsonWebToken to authenticate to AWS leveraging STS and with the least privledged IAM role is able to manage the Dynamodb Backend.

+## Locking Behaviour

+To avoid race conditions when multiple pipelines attempt to bump the build number simultaneously, the action acquires a distributed lock stored in DynamoDB before reading and updating the build version record.
+While waiting for the lock the action emits logs detailing which pipeline currently holds the lock and when it will expire.
+Defaults are provided for the lock table name, key, polling interval, lease length, and timeout, but these can be customised via the action inputs listed below.

 ## Features

 - **Automatic Version Generation:** Streamlines the versioning process for new builds.